How will robotic massage change the hospitality and spa industry?

 However, robots’ functions are not limited to delivery, cleaning, and cooking.
 They can also solve the pressing problem of spa providers and act as massage therapists.

-Robots can answer the industry’s challenges and work together with human specialists.
+At the same time, robots can answer the industry’s challenges and work together with human specialists.
 They can offer their automated services to those who are uncomfortable with human touch, worried about COVID, or can’t wait for a real person to be available.
 Robotics will allow spa providers to increase revenue significantly.
 Take hotels and resorts as an example: International Spa Association estimates that today’s spas bring them $1,447,000 a year, or $53,430 on average per person working in that division (whether a receptionist or massage therapist).
 The revenue per professionals who directly provide services would be even higher.
-So installing a robotic system will increase a spa provider’s income by tens of thousands of dollars annually.
+So, installing a robotic system will increase a spa provider’s income by tens of thousands of dollars annually.

 Another report shows that investing in wellness services, in general, can bring hospitality businesses additional profits.
 The study divided hotels into three groups: with major wellness, which are properties with wellness revenue exceeding $1 million and 10% of total income; with minor wellness (less than $1 million and 10%, respectively); and resorts with no such services at all.
 Major wellness properties recovered faster from COVID-19.
 Plus, their combined revenue per room was 126% and 204% higher than that of hotels with little and no wellness, respectively.